 A number of clinical trials guidance documents in Volume 10 of the EudraLex 10-volume collection of rules governing medicinal products in the EU are being revised and updated by the European Commission to bring them in line with the changes required by the CTR.
 The European Commission updates progressively Questions and Answers Document - Regulation (EU) 536/2014 and discusses some inconclusive questions with the Expert Group on Clinical Trials.
+In order to make a distinction between documents applicable to clinical trials authorised under CTD and documents relevant to clinical trials authorised under CTR, these documents are listed in two separate pages on the EudraLex Volume 10 website.

 As of 31 January 2022, the Clinical Trials Regulation became applicable automatically for all EU Member States.
 Preparing for the changes was a challenge not only for sponsors or CROs but also for Member States.
 They had to set up communications between the National CA and the Ethics Committee, and to execute ethical review of the trial for the entire territory.
 The CTR does not give instructions on how to manage cooperation with the Ethics Committees.
-It says only that each MS is responsible for ensuring the Ethics Committee meets CTR timelines and procedures for the ethical assessment Part II.
+It says only that each MS is responsible for ensuring Ethics Committee meets CTR timelines and procedures for the ethical assessment Part II.